 - blood tests

-When you take your cat to the vet, be prepared to provide them with as much information as possible about symptoms, medical history and any possible sources of poisoning around your house.
-Do not give your pet any human medicines, unless specifically instructed by the vet.
+When you take your cat to the vet, be prepared to provide them with as much information as possible about symptoms, medical history, and any potential sources of poisoning around your house.
+Do not give your pet any human medicines unless specifically instructed by the vet.

 Look for the Cause at Home

-One possible course of action is to “quarantine” your cat in a room with their food, water and litter box for a few days, sticking to basic food only.
-If the diarrhea stops, you know that it was caused by something your cat was getting into, and you can slowly reintroduce treats, toys and areas of the house to try and determine the cause by process of elimination.
+One possible action is to “quarantine” your cat in a room with their food, water, and a litter box for a few days, sticking to basic food only.
+Then, if diarrhea stops, you know that it was caused by something your cat was getting into, and you can slowly reintroduce treats, toys, and areas of the house to try and determine the cause by elimination.